cypress-io/cypress-example-recipes/examples/stubbing-spying__intercept/README.md

 - [repeat-spec.js](cypress/integration/repeat-spec.js) stress tests GET and POST calls by running the tests multiple times, as described in [Retry, Rerun, Repeat](https://www.cypress.io/blog/2020/12/03/retry-rerun-repeat/)
 - [stubbed-api-spec.js](cypress/integration/stubbed-api-spec.js) shows how stubbed requests work without any backend API
 - [form-spec.js](./cypress/integration/form-spec.js) shows how to stub form submission request and verify the submitted form fields (`application/x-www-form-urlencoded` or `multipart/form-data`)
+- [loading-element-spec.js](./cypress/integration/loading-element-spec.js) shows how to test the loading element that appears while the app is fetching the data

 For more `cy.intercept` examples and tips read the [Cypress cy.intercept Problems](https://glebbahmutov.com/blog/cypress-intercept-problems/) blog post